w3c/wai-curricula/content/designer/interaction-design.md

 * Present examples of keyboard shortcuts that may conflict with browsers, operating systems, and assistive technologies.
 For example, modifier keys and single letter keys that are used by browsers and assistive technologies to provide built-in functionality.
 Explain that these keystrokes should be avoided when possible.
 * Invite students to research how assistive technologies and adaptive strategies rely on keyboard support to provide specific functionality, such as navigating sequentially using voice commands.
 Demonstrate interaction with assistive technologies in web pages and applications with and without keyboard support.
 * Refer back to [Designer Module 1: Visual Design, Topic Orientation Cues](/curricula/designer-modules/visual-design/#topic-orientation-cues) to reflect on focus indicators.
 Explain that, in addition to visually distinguishable focus indicators, designers must consider programmatic keyboard focus must be considered when providing keyboard support.
 Emphasize that designers must cooperate with other team members, including developers and user researchers, to design user experiences that use focus placement to reflect changes of context and user interaction.
 * Show examples of help functionality for custom keyboard shortcuts used in rich applications and in complex widgets.
 Explain that, while custom keyboard shortcuts are preferred by some users for efficiency reasons, using those shortcuts alone can distract others who may not be familiar with such keyboard shortcuts.
-Explain that providing these help methods is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.
+Explain that providing these help methods is a designer's responsibility, whereas implementing them is a responsibility shared with the developer.

 #### Ideas to Assess Knowledge for Topic